supremeimposter/My-Vault/GATE-LOG.md

 **October 3, 2023** You should take minified notes in obsidian.
 It clearly helps.
 You cannot look at a PDF which has more writings about the same thing.
 So watch lectures for the complete day and at the end of day, take notes from the PDF.
 Watching lectures for a complete day creates more context and you can avoid writing notes for silly things.

 **October 7, 2023** "Do not worry about silly mistakes you have done.
-Go and create new silly mistakes" --Deepak Poonia, 2023
+Go and create new silly mistakes" --Deepak Poonia, 2023.

+**October 10, 2023** If you think like you should take noes, just take notes and stop overthinking.
+As you keep on taking notes, you will develop new templates and techniques in efficient note taking.
+Do not think about going back to every single note to redefine your notes, do it when you are going to revise.